MicrosoftDocs/azure-dev-docs/articles/javascript/core/node-sdk-azure-authenticate.md

 For best results with older client libraries:
 * Each npm package will show authentication for that exact client library.
 * If your current code uses the modern `@azure/ms-*` libraries and the older authentication libraries in the same code base:
     * Make sure the older, non-azure scoped library is the most recent for your service.
-This should be documented on the service's documentation page.
+This is noted in the service's documentation.
     * If you will need to continue to use a mix of modern and older authentication libraries, you may need to provide credential expiration and refreshing for the older library to match any application logic in your code base.

 ## Authentication with Azure services while developing